browserengineering/book/book/security.md

         out += "<input name=nonce type=hidden value=" + nonce + ">"
 ```

-Usually `<input type=hidden>` is invisible, though our browser doesn't
-support this.
-Now, when a form is submitted, the server checks that
+When a form is submitted, the server checks that the right nonce is
-the right nonce is submitted with it:[^multi-nonce]
+submitted with it:[^multi-nonce]

 [^multi-nonce]: In real websites it's usually best to allow one user
     to have multiple active nonces, so that a user can open two forms